xmos/xcore_iot/doc/quick_start/installation.rst

 Step 1.
 Cloning the SDK
 =======================

-Clone the XCore SDK repository with the following command:
+Clone the XCORE SDK repository with the following command:

 .. code-block:: console